 How Can Developers Prepare for the Future Homes Standard?

-With publication of the Future Homes Standard imminent, developers are entering a period of transition.
+Now that the Future Homes Standard has landed, developers are in a period of transition.

 Early preparation will be key.
 This includes: